 If the NAS-PDU IE is included in the INITIAL CONTEXT SETUP REQUEST message, the NG-RAN node shall pass it transparently towards the UE.

+If the Failure Notification URI IE is contained in the INITIAL CONTEXT SETUP REQUEST message, the NG-RAN node should store the information.

 If the Masked IMEISV IE is contained in the INITIAL CONTEXT SETUP REQUEST message the target NG-RAN node shall, if supported, use it to determine the characteristics of the UE for subsequent handling.